kangyongho/puretalk/README.md

 I build an Android Instance messaging application that name is PureTalk.

-It base on JSON payroad to http from to server.
+It bases on JSON payroad to http from to server.

 You can download it at Google Play.